 The degree of this Faustian bargain is most evident through how dependent many elected officials are on big donations from our most fined corporations.
 Take Sacramento Democratic Congressman Ami Bera.
 Through Oct.
 31 of the 2019-20 election cycle, he accepted $377,000 in PAC donations from 106 corporations that have paid a whopping $114 billion in federal and state fines and penalties over the last two decades.

 These Bera donors include some of our nation’s worst corporate citizens, with 19 corporate donors who have paid out more than $1 billion in fines and penalties each.
 This includes Citigroup ($25 billion in fines and penalties), Goldman Sachs ($13 billion), Boeing ($1.3 billion), PG&E ($1.1 billion) and Mylan ($1 billion) of 550% Epipen price-hike fame.
+(And the Epipen price hikes happened under the direction of then CEO Heather Bresch, who is U.S. Sen. Joe Manchin’s daughter.)

 This problem goes beyond just Bera.
 These same 106 corporations gave more than $220 million during just the 2019-2020 cycle.
 On the other side of the ledger, they and their parent companies received a combined $54 billion in government subsidies over the last 20 years (not including any special tax breaks, loan guarantees, bond financing, bailout assistance or Covid-19 payroll protection money).